 Route transformation can be changed on the route at both configuration time and runtime.
 During runtime if the transformation is changed, the changes are automatically deployed to the server.
-The user need not explicitly synchronize the event process for the changes to take effect eStudio allows you to define Selectors for the data flow through an event route.
-The Selectors can defined based on
+The user need not explicitly synchronize the event process for the changes to take effect.